dojo87/dojo87.github.io/_posts/2016-12-16-SQL_Database_First_Migrations.md

 comments: true
 ---

-Well, as an opening post...
-I would have probably never started if I would wait for some dream-topic to describe.

 # What's the problem
 Probably database-first is still a frequent way of approaching databases.
 I had encountered some projects in my life that had some manual-driven, handy work done to make an update.
 One project (that was still before it's production stage) had something like a "change-backup-restore" cycle to make the changes.
 It was like this: